 Using a Q-tip, wet the end and twirl it around the tick, pressing gently against the tick, as you go around.
 If done properly you will get the tick spinning while it’s mouthparts are still embedded.
 After about 4 or 5 rotations the tick will actually release its bite and back right out of the skin.
 All you have to do then is pick up the tick and dispose of it safely.
-Here is a video demonstrating how to do this method.

 There are some specialized devices that help do the same thing like in this second video.

 This device allows you to easily grasp, twist, and remove the tick and all its parts without it releasing its stomach contents back into your body, reducing the risk of infection.